NY-Daystar/Dexia/README.md

 # Dexia

-Python scrapper and api to fetch data about Formula 1 Calendar
+Python scraper and api to fetch data about Formula 1 Calendar

 **Version: 1.0.0**